Giovanni Salvemini: Mathematics

 In 1745, he was elected to the Royal Society.
 In 1765, Frederick the Great appointed him "Astronomer Royal", of the Observatory of Berlin.

-He received additional honors from foreign academies, was appointed a member of the Academy of Bologna in 1768, the Academy of Mannheim in 1777, the Academy of Padua in 1784, and the Academy of Prague in 1785.
+He received additional honours from foreign academies, was appointed a member of the Academy of Bologna in 1768, the Academy of Mannheim in 1777, the Academy of Padua in 1784, and the Academy of Prague in 1785.
 Succeeding Joseph-Louis Lagrange, he was appointed Director of the Mathematics Section of the Berlin Academy, a role he held until his death.

 He studied conic sections, cubic equations and problems of artillery.
 He is also known for solving the Cramer–Castillon problem.